wernerjoss/grav-plugin-icalendar/README.md

 # Icalendar Plugin

+## please note that this Plugin is no longer supported an will be archived soon, as I have given up on Grav development since my switch to [Hugo](https://gohugo.io) in 2024.

+## please note that this Plugin is no longer supported an will be archived soon, as I have given up on Grav development since my switch to [Hugo](https://gohugo.io) in 2024.

 The **Icalendar** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 It reads an ICS Calendar File and shows an Events List from that Calendar on your Page(s)

 ## Installation